 As a vinyl collector and the owner of a record label focused on vinyl releases, I totally support and endorse NOEVDIA’s attitude of not releasing limited editions or pressings and sticking to the essential, which is to provide highly inspiring music pressed on CD and vinyl with an extreme attention to detail.
 Oh and by the way, this is a long discussion amongst vinyl collectors (on forums such as Vinyl Engine) but they’re only pressing on black vinyl which is supposed to be the better sounding color (with picture discs and splatter colors being the crappiest).

 DISCLAIMER: This review has been written based on an advance copy of the album provided by the band,which we have been listening to for the last three months.

 Music and computers.
 The same two passions that Panos has ever since he was a kid, have defined the path that he would follow in life.
-He studied computer science in Paris-France in the early/mid 90's and is an IT engineer, providing since 1999 support for Unix and Linux enterprise environments.
+He studied computer science in Paris-France in the early/mid 90's and is an IT engineer, providing since 1999 Mission Critiical support for enterprise environments.
 He is also known to be a retro hardware scavenger and old computer collector.
 His love for music pushed him to become actively involved in the scene.
 From November 1995 until the early 00's he ran Chaotik Webzine, a pioneering music webzine and the first to provide coverage for both the metal & hardcore underground.
 He is for the last 15 years an editor of Metal Hammer Greece, the biggest music magazine in the country.
 He rans a small record label and distro, Blastbeat Mailmurder, and is also the vocalist/lyricist of critically and fan acclaimed astrogrind outfit Dephosphorus.
 In his lost hours he does field recordings and manipulates sound waves for his experimental noise/ambient Kommpound.